NEO-Research-Group/docker-101/README.md

 ## Basic commands

+You can use your own docker installation to follow the tutorial or go to [play with docker](https://labs.play-with-docker.com) if you don't want to install anything.

 * Create and run a new container (alpine is the name of the *image*, a 5MB Linux distribution):
 ```
 docker run -it alpine